aimes1/PhyloGen563/scripts/reproducible_script_finalproject.md

    or use 'set mode=interactive'
 ```

-1. Open the consensus tree files (con.tree) in [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
+1. Open the consensus tree files (nex.con.tree) in [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
 Within FigTree, reroot the trees to the outgroup MJ8.1.
-Turn on the node label function to display posterior probabilities on the tree.
+Turn on the node label function to display posterior probabilities (display node label as post) on the tree.